-Consider reusing photos and samples submitted by clients.
+- Consider reusing photos and samples submitted by clients with their permission.
 (Example: when a client submits a physical sample for species identification, take a photo of the sample and use it to educate other audiences.)

-Build an evaluation component into repackaged activities.
-At a minimum, this would include the numbers of clients using materials, which could consist of website views, paper copies distributed, or materials requested from an Extension office.
+- Build an evaluation component into repackaged activities.
+At a minimum, this would include the numbers of clients using materials, which could consist of website views, paper copies distributed, or materials requested.
 The evaluation component would be strengthened if a mechanism for contacting and surveying users was created to determine outcomes of using the materials.
 (Example: a mailed follow-up survey to a sample of clients who have requested written materials).